-BG is wholly owned by Grupo Financiero BG, S.A. ("GFBG") (a holding company) which in turn is 59.9% owned by Empresa General de Inversiones, S.A. ("EGI"), a publicly listed holding company.
-GFBG is the largest publicly traded company in Panama's stock exchange in terms of market capitalization (US\$7.2 billion as of December 31, 2023), with more than 1,663 registered shareholders.
+BG is wholly owned by Grupo Financiero BG, S.A. ("GFBG") (a holding company).
+GFBG is the largest publicly traded company in Panama's stock exchange in terms of market capitalization (US\$8.6 billion as of December 31, 2024).